A1 at Thunderbourne Interchange, Alnwick

 Trivia and History

-As part of the development of Cawledge Business Park in the 2000s, a large plot of land south of the main A1 junction was designated for retail and leisure use to accompany the new business park.
+As part of the development of Cawledge Business Park (now 'Lionheart') in the 2000s, a large plot of land south of the main A1 junction was designated for retail and leisure use to accompany the new business park.

 Developers of the business park Northumberland Estates were granted planning permission in 2002 for a garden centre, hotel and restaurant to be built on the land and gained further permission in 2007 to add a 54-bed hotel and restaurant.
 Permission for the hotel and restaurant was renewed in 2011 with construction commencing in the same year.